fireholster/MLKits/Notes/21 Linear Rgression.md

 # Linear Regression

 ## Goal & Definition
-Equation to relate independent variable predict a dependent variable.
+Equation to relate an independent variable to predict a dependent variable.
 You can have any number of dependent and independent variables.

 e.g Equation to take a lot size and figure out the pice of the lot.